howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 </Instruction>

 This query looks similar to the `allLinks` query that's used in `LinkList`.
 However, this time it takes in an argument called `searchText` and specifies a `filter` object that will be used to specify conditions on the links that you want to retrieve.

 In this case, you're specifying two filters that account for the following two conditions: A link is only returned if either its `url` contains the provided `searchText` _or_ its `description` contains the provided `searchText`.
-Both conditions can be combined using the `OR` operator.
+Both conditions can be combined using Graphcool's `OR` operator.

 Perfect, the query is defined!
 But this time we actually want to load the data every time the user hits the _search_-button.

 That's the purpose of the [`withApollo`](http://dev.apollodata.com/react/higher-order-components.html#withApollo) function.
 This function injects the `ApolloClient` instance that you created in `index.js` into the `Search` component as a new prop called `client`.

-This `client` has a method called `query` that you can use to send a query manually instead of using the `graphql` Higher Order Component.
+This `client` has a method called `query` which you can use to send a query manually instead of using the `graphql` higher-order component.

 <Instruction>